-In addition to being inexpensive, aluminum is also surprisingly lightweight while maintaining a decent level of stiffness, making them extremely easy to control all the while staying durable and providing ample wrist support for the rider.
+In addition to being inexpensive, aluminium is also surprisingly lightweight while maintaining a decent level of stiffness, making them extremely easy to control all the while staying durable and providing ample wrist support for the rider.

 This is because carbon fibers are extremely lightweight while staying incredibly hard and durable.
-Being lighter than aluminum, these handlebars usually provide even better control, shock absorption, and stiffness when compared to any other material on the market.
+Being lighter than aluminium, these handlebars usually provide even better control, shock absorption, and stiffness when compared to any other material on the market.

-The only downside of carbon fiber is the price, as they’re typically more expensive than aluminum and other materials.
+The only downside of carbon fiber is the price, as they’re typically more expensive than aluminium and other materials.
 So, it’s usually a better option for those who don’t mind spending a little more to land the best of the best.